 For a lot of people with penises, the inability to maintain an erection is less about masculinity or yourself and more about pressure and stress.
-It’s a vicious cycle, as the very pressure around maintaining an erection is one of the main reasons people find maintenance difficult in the first place.
+It’s a vicious cycle, as the very pressure around maintaining an erection is one of the main reasons people find it difficult in the first place.

 Sexual performance anxiety, stress & getting an erection

 Anxiety and stress can cause erectile difficulties, as well as premature ejaculation.
 When you feel anxious or stressed, your body activates its sympathetic nervous system resulting in constriction of blood vessels and an increase in the production of stress hormones such as epinephrine, norepinephrine, and cortisol.
-This leads to an increase in blood pressure levels and a subsequent reduction in blood flow to parts of your body such as your penis.
+This leads to an increase in blood pressure levels and a subsequent reduction in blood flow to parts of your body such as the penis.

 - Talking about your fear, worries and concerns with a friends, partner or professional

-- Try something new in the bedroom
+- Try something new sexually with no expectations

-- Exploring your body with touch
+- Exploring your body with mindful touch

 - Adjust your sexual expectations